Vitkof/Chumakov-Syberry-Academy-Test-Task/README.md

 To prove this, we ask you to implement this task and submit it via Gitlab to confirm that you are ready to study at Academy.
 This task requires approximately two working hours to solve.
 It does not mean that you will solve it in two hours.
 It is ok to spend up to four hours on this task.
 We suggest you spend at least 40 minutes reading the task and modeling the solution.
-We tested this task on our engineers: several Syberry Junior Developers spent 40 minutes reading and thinking and approximately 1:30 hours of programming it on average.
+We tested this task on our engineers: several Syberry Junior Developers spent 40 minutes reading and thinking and approximately 2:00 hours of programming it on average.

-## Task Deadline: 15:30
+### Task Deadline: 15:30
 We start a countdown from the moment we end the Zoom call.
 ### We accept solutions before Wednesday, 15:30 Minsk Time (GMT+3)

 # Rover v02

-Update your *first version of Rover code*.
+Update your *`first version of Rover code`*.
 Your task is to calculate the path with minimized fuel cost.
 The first version is working, but real-life tests showed that it didn't match the reality.

 ## What are the changes?